hqiao97/travelmode/_posts/2020-12-15-machine-learning.md

 <br/>
 ![confusion_matrix_lr]({{ site.url }}{{ site.baseurl }}/assets/images/ml_evaluation.png)

-Since the inbalance of data in different travel mode groups, the prediction accuracies for the travel mode lables are varied.
+Since the imbalance of data in different travel mode groups, the prediction accuracies for the travel mode lables are varied.
 The trips made by private vehicle account for a large proportion of the dataset, all of the machine learning model has very high F1 score (over 0.9 ) in predicting trips made by private vehicle.
 While the prediction performances in predicting Biking, other travel modes are generally bad since the data in these two lable groups is scarce.
 <br/>
 <div id="altair-chart-1"></div>